John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

 - Mark Bravington tried to add gdb to RTOOLS40 on Windows 10 without success: https://stat.ethz.ch/pipermail/r-devel/2021-April/080623.html .

-   - Tomas Kalibera pointed out in response that gdb in the Rtools 3.5 installation can still be used, as I have done for R ver 4.2.1 (see Linux_vs_Windows_gdb_errors.md).
+   - Tomas Kalibera pointed out in response that gdb in the Rtools 3.5 installation can still be used, as I have done for R ver 4.2.1 (see Linux_vs_Windows_gdb_errors.md in this repo).

     - As Mark points out, it does not work to just copy over gdb.exe from Rtools 3.5 (ver 7.9.1).
 (I also tried older RTools gdb.exe versions without success.)